Updated March 20, 2023

 Types of Machine Learning Models

-Based on the type of tasks we can classify machine learning models in the following types:
+Based on the type of tasks, we can classify machine learning models into the following types:

 - Classification Models